 A VLOOKUP works from left to right so the column where the formula, and result, goes needs to be on the right of the reference column.
 Sometimes this means you may need to rearrange your data.

-Type into your formula bar =VLOOKUP and complete the formula using the instructions below.
+Type into your formula bar =VLOOKUP( and enter the first cell in the reference column.

 The second part of the formula is to tell the VLOOKUP where the data we want to return is.

 In the example we move to the Publisher Report sheet and highlight all of column A, where the reference data is.
 And all of column B, where the Publisher data we want to return is.